PUB HLTH 1001 - Health and Illness in Populations

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesThe required textbook is: Fleming ML, Parker E. Introduction to Public Health.
-3rd ed.
+4th ed.
 Australia.
-Elsevier; 2015.
+Elsevier; 2019.
 A free, online version of the textbook is available via the Library.
-Copies are also available for purchase from The Co-Op.
-The second edition of this text (published in 2012) is an appropriate alternative.
-There are only a few differences between the second and third edition.
+The third edition of this text (published in 2015) is an appropriate alternative.

 Other resources, including required readings for lectures and tutorials, will be available on MyUni.